-In a move that is likely to place the Eastern Cape at the forefront of hazelnut production in the African continent, global confectionary giant, the Ferrero Group, and the Eastern Cape Development Corporation (ECDC) have launched a 24 hectare (ha) hazelnut pilot project in the Queenstown area.
+In a move that is likely to place the Eastern Cape at the forefront of hazelnut production in the African continent, global confectionery giant, the Ferrero Group, and the Eastern Cape Development Corporation (ECDC) has launched a 24 hectare (ha) hazelnut pilot project in the Queenstown (known as Komani).

 The 24 ha plantation with 16,500 trees, already the largest in Africa, is part of Ferrero’s new agricultural development for South Africa to create a supply of high-quality nuts for their sought after products.